breadbored/breadbored.github.io/_posts/2026-01-18-butano-series-1.md

 ├─ README.md
 ```

-You can follow along with the tutorial series in its entirety by using the `chapter-1-getting-started` directory as your starting point, and work in that directory (or copy that directory elsewhere) for the duration of the series.
-The other directories are provided for reference.
-For the purposes of this tutorial, we will be working in the `chapter-1-getting-started` directory.
+You can follow along with the tutorial series in its entirety by using the corresponding chapter directory.
+For the purposes of this tutorial, we will be working in the `chapter-1-getting-started` directory, and you can reference the other chapters as needed.

 ```bash
 cd chapter-1-getting-started